 « Previous Page

-common causes of fainting are usually not signs of a more serious illness.
-In these cases, you faint because
+Most causes of fainting are usually not signs of a more serious illness.
+In these cases, you faint because of:

 Sometimes the cause is unknown.

 Fainting may be the sign of a serious problem if:

 To find the cause of fainting, a doctor will do a physical exam and ask questions about the fainting episode.
 You can help your doctor by being prepared to describe what happened before you fainted, how long you were "out," and how you felt when you woke up.

 Depending on what the physical exam shows, the doctor may want to do tests.
 These tests may include:

 If you know you tend to faint at certain times (such as when you get a shot or have blood drawn), it may help to: